Emotions & Challenges:

 On the Alliance of Hope forum, one survivor expressed it this way:

-We experience so much guilt in our loss.
+We experience so much guilt.
 Discussion of warning signs only increases the feeling that we should have been able to prevent the tragedy.
 We replay our last conversations and interactions with our loved ones over and over in our minds, looking for answers that do not come.
 We conclude we are guilty in some way, but I believe that is false guilt.
 In the end perhaps we must realize we do not have the ability to control others’ decisions and release ourselves from the guilt of thinking we could have prevented their suicides.
 It hurts me to even admit that.

 ~Bluerunner